What Is NewPipe?

 - Download support

-- Multi-service (YouTube, SoundCloud, etc.)
+- Multi-service (YouTube, SoundCloud, and others)

 ⚠️ Considerations